 Store in a plastic bag in the refrigerator.

 Repeat three more times to make each of the colors.
 Braid colors together when finished.

-What’s better than slime?
-Glowing slime, of course!
+What’s better than DIY slime?
+DIY glowing slime, of course!
 Whether you want to bring the kids’ sensory stimulation down by dimming the lights and watching this glow or want to teach about the properties that make things glow, this is a great solution.
-PBS’ Gross Science has a great video that teaches students how to make glow-in-the-dark slime with common household items – and teaches about polymers.
+Gross Science from PBS has a great video that teaches students how to make glow-in-the-dark slime with common household items and teaches about polymers.
 Here is a slightly modified recipe:

-- 2 teaspoons hot water borax (or liquid starch, if preferred)
+- 2 teaspoons borax (or liquid starch, if preferred)